vedikas22/recipes-analysis-model/README.md

 - **`fat_to_protein_ratio`**
   Rather than considering `total_fat_g` and `protein_g` separately, I created a ratio feature to capture a recipe’s **nutritional richness vs. healthfulness**.
 This ratio provides insight into how indulgent or balanced a recipe might be, which is likely to influence user ratings.
 For example, protein-rich meals may be preferred for health-conscious users, while fatty recipes may appeal more to indulgence seekers.

-These features were chosen **based on the data-generating process**—not just for boosting accuracy.
+These features were chosen **based on the data-generating process**, not just for boosting accuracy.
 They reflect reasonable assumptions about what might drive user satisfaction, such as ease of preparation (normalized time) and nutritional balance (fat vs. protein).

 ---